-Line 5110 Amounts for tax write-offs reported in SLC 40 0250 03 Enter increases to allowances for tax write-offs and tax write-offs reported in Schedule 40 which were not reported in Schedule 72.
+Line 5110 Amounts for tax write-offs reported in SLC 40 0250 03 In Schedule 40, column 3 is entitled, Materials.

+Enter increases to allowances for tax write-offs and tax write-offs reported in Schedule 40 which were not reported in Schedule 72.
 TOTAL OF COLUMN 4 INCLUDES:

-Line 5210 Municipal Property Assessment Corporation (MPAC) In Schedule 40, column 4 is entitled, Contracted Services.
-FIR2021 Schedule 42 Additional Information 42 - 1 Enter the amount for assessment services provided by the Municipal Property Assessment Corporation which is included in the total for contracted services in SLC 40 0250 04.
+FIR2022 Schedule 42 Additional Information 42 - 1 Line 5210 Municipal Property Assessment Corporation (MPAC) In Schedule 40, column 4 is entitled, Contracted Services.
+Enter the amount for assessment services provided by the Municipal Property Assessment Corporation which is included in the total for contracted services in SLC 40 0250 04.
 TOTAL OF COLUMN 5 INCLUDES:

 Line 5610 Short-term interest costs In Schedule 40, column 5 is entitled, Rents and Financial Expenses.
+Short-term interest costs are interest costs not classified as Interest on Long-Term Debt.
 Report short-term interest costs reflected in the total of the column for rents and financial expenses in SLC 40 9910 05.
 TOTAL OF COLUMN 6 INCLUDES:

 In Schedule 40, column 6 is entitled, External Transfers.
 Please identify amounts for the programs listed below which are included in the total for external transfers in SLC 40 9910 06.

-Line 5810 Grants to charitable and non-profit organizations

-Line 5820 Grants to universities and colleges

-Contributions to UNCONSOLIDATED joint local boards

-It is expected that most local boards will be fully or proportionally consolidated.
+Line 5810 Grants to charitable and non-profit organizations Line 5820 Grants to universities and colleges Contributions to UNCONSOLIDATED joint local boards It is expected that most local boards will be fully or proportionally consolidated.
 However, the following lines are provided to identify external transfers to local boards which are not consolidated by your municipality.
 If an unconsolidated local board does not fit one of the categories provided, please specify the name of the board on line 5895 to line 5898.

-Line 5840 Health unit

-Line 5850 District Social Services Administration Board (DSSAB)

-Line 5860 Consolidated Municipal Service Manager (CMSM)

-Line 5870 Homes for the Aged

-Line 5880 Recreation boards

-Line 5890 Fire area boards

-Line 5895 Other: Please describe

-Line 5896 Other: Please describe

-Line 5897 Other: Please describe

-Line 5898 Other: Please describe

-Tourism

-Line 5991 Specify:
+Line 5840 Health unit Line 5850 District Social Services Administration Board (DSSAB) Line 5860 Consolidated Municipal Service Manager (CMSM) Line 5870 Homes for the Aged Line 5880 Recreation boards Line 5890 Fire area boards Line 5895 Other: Please describe Line 5896 Other: Please describe Line 5897 Other: Please describe Line 5898 Other: Please describe Tourism FIR2022 Schedule 42 Additional Information 42 - 2 Line 5991 Specify:

 Please enter tourism organization receiving transient accommodation revenue.
-FIR2021 Schedule 42 Additional Information 42 - 2 Line 5992 Specify:
+Line 5992 Specify: